Article | Last updated: 2018-11-06 | Ministry of Finance

-From 1 January 1998 to the end of 2017, the average annual nominal return on the GPFG was 6.1 percent as measured in the currency basket of the Fund.
-The nominal return net of asset management costs and inflation (net real return) is in the said period calculated at 4.2 percent.
+From 1 January 1998 to the end of the first half of 2018, the average annual nominal return on the GPFG was 6.0 percent as measured in the currency basket of the Fund.
+The nominal return net of asset management costs and inflation (net real return) is in the said period calculated at 4.0 percent.

 Measured in international currency

 Source: Norges Bank and the Ministry of Finance

 The return on the equity and fixed-income portfolio is measured against a benchmark index set by the Ministry.
 All in all, Norges Bank achieved a return 0.04 percentage point lower than the return on the benchmark index in the first half of 2018.
 Both the equity and bond investments delivered lower returns than the benchmark index.
 The manager performance must be assessed over time.
 Norges Bank has achieved an average annual gross excess return of 0.27 percentage point since January 1998, cf. table below for more details.
 Gross excess return is considered to be a reasonable measure of net value added in the operational management of the Fund, cf. Report on the Fund for 2015, chapter 7.